-After the tragic events at the other’s lair, the four kids who set off to save the world are not in great shape.
+Fresh off the presses, The Search is Megan White’s newest novel and the second book that she has published through the Your Name In Ink Program.
+The sequel to Together, White picks up in The Search where she left off: with heart-pumping action as Rae, Maddie and Cole continue their quest to save the world.
+After the tragic events at the lair of The Others, their enemies, the kids who set off to save the world are not in great shape.
 Two dead, one missing, and one a blank slate.
-But the others are still here and someone has to finish saving the world.
+But The Others are still out there and someone has to finish saving the world.
 Who will it be?

 Megan White is a junior in high school and dreams of being a famous author someday.
 She loves writing by a fireplace with a cup of hot chocolate while it rains outside.
 She also rides horses in her free time.